Borussia Dortmund maintained their impressive run of form by coming back from a goal behind to beat Mainz 2-1 on Saturday afternoon.

 Marco Caligiuri opened the scoring with less than five minutes on the clock, propelling a terrific half-volley into the top corner from outside the area.

-But less than 10 minutes later Marco Reus equalized when his cross made its way into the bottom corner of the net, before Robert Lewandowski lobbed the visitors into the lead just before halftime.
+But less than 10 minutes later Marco Reus equalised when his cross made its way into the bottom corner of the net, before Robert Lewandowski lobbed the visitors into the lead just before half-time.

-A third away league victory in a row for the reigning Bundesliga champion ensures it keeps in touch with leader Bayern Munich.
+A third away league victory in a row for the reigning Bundesliga champions ensures they keep in touch with leaders Bayern Munich.

 Jurgen Klopp made just one change to the side that swept Ajax aside 4-1 on Wednesday night, with Jakob Blaszczykowski replacing Kevin Grosskreutz.

-It was the hosts who started the brighter of the two sides and they stunned Dortmund when Caligiuri lashed home a half-volley from 20 yards out to take the lead.
+It was the hosts who started the brighter of the two sides and they stunned Dortmund when Caligiuri lashed home a half-volley from 20 yards out to give the home side the lead.